isomerpages/moe-tampinespri/_about-us/General Information/School Rules and Regulations.md

 permission.
 They are to sign out at the General Office when fetching the student home.</p>
 <h3>7.
 Use of devices capable of capturing, storing, displaying and/or transmitting visual, audio and verbal information&nbsp;</h3>
-<p><em>Examples of such devices are: mobile phones, fitness trackers, smart watches (including the POSB Smart Buddy) and e-book readers.</em>
+<p><em>Examples of such devices are: mobile phones, fitness trackers, smart watches (excluding the POSB Smart Buddy) and e-book readers.</em>
 </p>
 <p>Students are responsible for their own e-devices.
 All e-devices should
-be put in the school bags except for smart watches and POSB Smart Buddy.
+be put in the school bags except for the POSB Smart Buddy.
 The school is not liable for any loss, theft or damage to the devices.
 All devices, if used inappropriately, will be confiscated and be kept by the school until a parent comes to claim it.
 Subsequently, students will not be allowed to bring the devices to school.</p>
 <p><u>Use of Mobile Phones and Smart Watches</u>
 </p>
 <p>Students are discouraged from bringing their handphones or wearing smart